AnimMouse/animmouse-website/content/post/my-asn-journey-joining-an-internet-exchange.md

 If you contacted someone on the IXP and they wanted to peer with you, you can establish a direct BGP session with both of you, bypassing the route servers.

+1. Install bgpq4.\
+`sudo apt install bgpq4`

-1. Add a peer template to your Pathvector config.
+2. Add a peer template to your Pathvector config.
 ```yaml
 templates:
   peer: